potoshk/potos-docs/docs/glossary/nodes.md

 # Nodes

-POTOS is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
-The software must be run on your own environment to turn it into an POTOS node.
+POTOS is a distributed network of computers running software that can verify blocks and transaction data (known as nodes).

 ## Node types

 There are three types of nodes:

-- Consensus Node
-- Observer Node
-- Light Node
+- **Consensus Node**: Nodes participate in validation of transactions and blocks
+- **Observer Node**: Nodes that sync and store all ledger data, including transactions, blocks and states
+- **Light Node**: Nodes only sync block headers and support SPV functions

 ### Consensus node

-Consensus nodes are responsible for validating transactions and producing new blocks.
-Also, consensus nodes do a block-by-block validation of the blockchain, including downloading and verifying the block body and state data for each block.
+Consensus nodes are responsible for proposing and validating new blocks

-- Stores full blockchain data (although this is periodically pruned so a full node does not store all state data back to genesis)
+- Store the complete blockchain data
-- Participates in block validation, verifies all blocks and states.
+- Actively participate in block validation by verifying all blocks and states
-- Serves the network and provides data on request.
+- Respond to client requests

 ### Observer node

+Observer nodes
 Observer nodes are full nodes that verify every block from genesis but do not have to participate producing new blocks.

 - Stores full blockchain data as Consensus node
 - Sync blocks from Consensus node and verifies all blocks and states.
-- Serves the network and provides data on request.
+- Serves the network and provides data on request

 ### Light node